Open-EO/openeo.org/documentation/1.0/qgis/index.md

 ## Exploring a backend

 The first tab shows information about the backend and the available collections and processes.
-On the top, there is a Basic description about the backend you are connected to.
+On the top, there is a basic description about the backend you are connected to.
 Next, you can choose a collection in the drop down menu to see a description of that dataset.

 ![QGIS Backend Info](./images/backend_info.png "Backend Info tab")